Fudan-iGEM/2025-wiki/pages/safety.md

 - Waste management and daily lab operations
 - Equipment guidelines and fire safety measures

-Weekly safety inspections by the School of Life Sciences reinforce compliance and create a culture of accountability.
+The School of Life Sciences' weekly safety inspections by the School of Life Sciences reinforce compliance and create a culture of accountability.

 **Laboratory-Level Training**
  Upon joining the lab, members receive hands-on safety orientation from instructors and teaching assistants.
 Safety measures include: